Tsingymantis

 Tsingymantis is a monotypic genus of frogs in the family Mantellidae.
 The sole species is Tsingymantis antitra.

 Taxonomy

-Tsingymantis antitra was described in by Glaw, Hoegg and Vences in 2006.
-Its taxonomic placement within the family Mantellidae remains uncertain, because it is apparently a basal taxon.
+Tsingymantis antitra was described by Glaw, Hoegg and Vences in 2006.
+Its taxonomic placement within the family Mantellidae remains uncertain, as it appears to be a basal taxon.

 Distribution and habitat

 This species is endemic to Ankarana Special Reserve, in northwestern Madagascar, where it lives among the limestone karst.